opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

+You can learn more about the format [here](https://inlang.com/m/reootnfj/plugin-inlang-messageFormat).

 ### Step 1.
 Add the Next-Plugin

 Add the Paraglide-Plugin in `next.config.mjs`.
 This will make sure to rerun the paraglide compiler when needed.